QuickBooks 2012 For Dummies

 |H||Changes the date to the last day in the month|

-To perform a common QuickBooks 2011 task related to a window, right-click to display a shortcut menu.
+To perform a common QuickBooks 2012 task related to a window, right-click anywhere within the QuickBooks window to display a shortcut menu.
 In a register, select and right-click a specific transaction; in a list, right-click an item; in a form, display a transaction and right-click a blank area of the form.

 To move quickly to a specific list box entry, press the letter.
 For example, press S to move to the first list entry that begins with the letter S.